dannyguarino/FriendlyChat/README.md

 # FriendlyChat
 An `End-to-End Encryption` based Online Chatting Android App

+## Overview
+`Friendly Chat` is an `End-to-End Encryption` based online chat app (just like `Whatsapp`).
+It uses the `RSA` cryptography algorithm to encode the text messages and the image URLs of the user before they are sent to  `Firebase Firestore` database.
+The sender uses the public key of the receiver, which is available on the `Firebase` database, to encrypt the messages.
+The targeted receiver can then use his/her private key to decrypt the messages locally on his/her device.
+Thus, the administrator (in this case, the `Firebase` administrator for `Friendly Chat`) has no knowledge of the what messages are exchanged between its users.

 ## Google Authentication
 <p align="center">
   <img src="https://github.com/sbInfin1/FriendlyChat/blob/testingOutRoom/screenshots/samsungM30s/Screenshot_20210727-170719_Google%20Play%20services.jpg" width="270" height="585" title="google_auth_screen"/>